ucladevx/class-recommender/README.md

 In addition if you look at your terminal output, you should see a recorded GET request for src

+# Front-end setup
+Navigate to static and run `npm install`.
+This will install the npm dependencies needed.
+Next, navigate to the `src` directory and run `npm run build-dev`.
+This will start the development server so you can make changes to the front-end and see the results in real time.
+Note that you will have to restart the docker image for backend changes.

 # About the application
 If you want to learn more about the structure of the project, take a look [here](https://jcaip.github.io/Dockerizing-Web-Applications/)